Rifle Volunteers

-The Rifle Volunteers was a regiment of the British Territorial Army.
+The Rifle Volunteers is a regiment of the British Territorial Army.
 In 2007, it was re-designated as 6th Battalion, The Rifles.

 History

 The Rifle Volunteers were formed in 1999 by the amalgamation of the 6th (Volunteer) Battalion, The Light Infantry, 4th (Volunteer) Battalion, Devonshire and Dorset Regiment and elements of the 2nd (Volunteer) Battalion, Royal Gloucestershire, Berkshire and Wiltshire Regiment in consequence of the reforms implemented due to the Strategic Defence Review.
 The HQ was in Exeter, and the battalion comprised five rifle companies and a headquarters company, as follows: